jaysylvester/citizen/README.md

 citizen is an event-driven MVC framework for Node.js web applications.
 Favoring convention over configuration, citizen's purpose is to handle server-side routing, view rendering, file serving, and caching, while providing some useful helpers to get you on your way.
 It takes some of the pain out of building a Node web app, but still exposes enough of the internals to let you get a bit dirty if you need to.

 citizen is in beta.
-Your comments, criticisms, and (pull) requests are appreciated. **Please see [CHANGELOG.txt](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before updating.** It describes any breaking changes.
+Your comments, criticisms, and (pull) requests are appreciated.

+Please see [Github](https://github.com/jaysylvester/citizen) for the complete readme. npm truncates it.

 ## Benefits

-- Zero-configuration routing with a simple URL structure
+- Zero-configuration dynamic routing with a simple URL structure
 - Built-in configurable caching at both the route and controller level
 - Serve HTML, JSON, or JSONP from the same controller with a single URL flag
 - Easily chain controllers or include controllers within other controllers